amazon-ion/ion-schema/docs/isl-2-0/spec.md

 {% include grammar-element.md productions="byte_length" %}

 The exact or minimum/maximum number of bytes in a blob or clob.
-Note that this constrains the number of bytes in the blob or clob _value_, which may differ from the number of bytes needed to serialize the blob/clob.
+Note that this constrains the number of bytes in the blob or clob _value_, which differs from the number of bytes needed to serialize the blob/clob.
 <!-- Note: we need to use liquid tags to escape the double '{' in the following lines because otherwise these will be processed as a liquid tag.
 The escape code &#123; does not work because it's between backticks, which gets rendered into a <pre></pre>. /-->
 For example, the clob `{{"{{"}}"hello"}}` has a `byte_length` of 5 bytes, but the actual number of bytes in the serialized representation is 11 bytes.
 The same clob value, could also be encoded as `{{"{{"}} '''hello''' }}`, and it would still have a `byte_length` of 5 bytes, but the actual number of bytes in the serialized representation is now 17 bytes.